zash3/zash3/README.md

 ### Here are some ideas about me:

 - 🔭 I’m currently working on ...
-Udacity Data Analyst Nanodegree
+Udacity data analyst nanodegree
 - 🌱 I’m currently learning ...
-Data Visualization
+Data visualization
 - 👯 I’m looking to collaborate on ...
-Data Analysis
+Data analysis
 - 🤔 I’m looking for help with ...
 Machine learning
 - 💬 Ask me about ...
-Telecommunication Engineer, Data Analyst
+Telecommunication engineer, Data analyst
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/ziyad-alshawi/)